deviant art

 UPDATE - JULY 25, 2011

 Pixie is feeling 100% better and is playing a lot more.
 Her pain is completely gone.
 She is back to being able to navigate around the house as she could before going blind.
-She is getting her appetite back as well since for several months prior to her procedure she'd be in to much pain from the Glaucoma which feels like an extremely severe, constant migraine headache.
+She is getting her appetite back as well since for several months prior to her procedure she'd be in too much pain from the Glaucoma which feels like an extremely severe, constant migraine headache.
 In just about a week we find out how she is doing and if her healing is going okay.
 A bit concerned with the amount of blood surfacing behind her cornea.
 Hope it is nothing bad.

 UPDATE - JULY 30, 2011

-Pixie went to her 3 week post-op check-up with her Ophthalmologist today and to be honest I was a bit concerned with how her eye appeared to be healing and was dreading that the vet may not have the best news for me.
+Pixie went to her 3-week post-op check-up with her Ophthalmologist today and to be honest I was a bit concerned with how her eye appeared to be healing and was dreading that the vet may not have the best news for me.

 We were told to expect "bloody tears" while she was healing and that since the contents of her inner eye were removed she would have blood seeping out from behind her eye.
-However, directly behind her cornea you can see a thick ring of blood that seems to have collected there over the last couple of weeks.
+However, directly behind her cornea, you can see a thick ring of blood that seems to have collected there over the last couple of weeks.
 It doesn't bother her in the slightest but I was very worried that maybe she was getting some sort of infection despite her taking anti-biotic drops and anti-biotic capsules for 3 weeks after her surgery.

 So, we meet with Dr. Rainbow (Yes, he has a funny sounding name but he knows his work and it kind of fits his bedside manner, he is extremely sweet and loves his patients very much), her Ophthalmologist, and he gave her a thorough examination.
 He then gave me the great news.
 Her healing process is exactly where it should be for 3 weeks post-op and she looks exactly as she should in regards to the way the blood looks in her eye.
 She is progressing beautifully!